Arrondissement 2, French culture and shopping

 Arrondissement 2 is the area of Paris where you can visit lots of important streets and roads.
 Plus, you can see the rive droite of the Seine (it means the right side).

 The area is famous because of the companies that are there.
-If you like walk in crowded places, you can go there at lunch time.
+If you like to take a walk in crowded places, you can go there at lunchtime.
 You will see lots of young managers eating in the most famous streets of arrondissement 2.

 The districts of the second arrondissement of Paris are Gaillon, Vivienne, du Mail, Bonne-Nouvelle.

 Among the attractions and landmarks of the city, you must note these names: place des Victoires, Bourse and Tour Jean-sans-Peur.

 Arrondissement 2, attractions to see